-The first Aural Diversity Concert will take place on July 6th 2019 at The Old Barn, Kelston Roundhill, Bath, UK.
+The first Aural Diversity Concert took place on July 6th 2019 at The Old Barn, Kelston Roundhill, Bath, UK.

-Future concerts are also planned.
+Future concerts are being planned.
 Use the links to the right for more information.

 An Aural Diversity concert is a unique event, for several reasons: